GTA AM TOUR POLICIES AND PROCEDURES

 5. FLIGHT CHANGES AND BATTLEFIELD PROMOTION

-a) A player will be moved to a lower Handicap Factor Flight (e.g. “B” to “A”), if that player wins or ties for a win for 2 rounds with differentials that are lower than the range of their Flight, i.e. Champ: NA; A: 5; B: 10; C: 15.
+a) A player will be moved to a lower Handicap Factor Flight (e.g. “B” to “A”), if that player either wins two events or twice ties for a win (after regulation play), or a combination thereof equalling two rounds, with differential(s) that are lower than the range of their Flight, i.e. Champ: NA; A: 5; B: 10; C: 15.
 Each round of a major shall count towards a Battlefield Promotion.
-If a player is moved to a lower Flight as a result of winning two events as described above, that player will remain in their newly assigned Flight for the remainder of the Tour season.
+If a player is moved to a lower Flight, as described above, that player will remain in their newly assigned Flight for the remainder of the Tour season.

 A differential is calculated as per the following formula: